• Home

 The New York Privacy Act applies to all legal entities that conduct business in New York or target products or services to New York residents and meet the following conditions:

-• Control or process the personal data of 500,000 natural personal or more nationwide, and controls or processes the personal data of 10,000 consumers
+- Control or process the personal data of 500,000 natural personnel or more nationwide, and control or process the personal data of 10,000 consumers

-The following types of personal data is exempt under the NY Privacy Act:
+The following types of personal data are exempt under the NY Privacy Act:

-• Personal data collected, processed, sold, or disclosed in accordance with Gramm-Leach-Bliley Act, Driver’s Privacy Protection Act of 1994, Family Educational Rights and Privacy Act, U.S.C.
+- Personal data collected, processed, sold, or disclosed in accordance with the Gramm-Leach-Bliley Act, Driver's Privacy Protection Act of 1994, Family Educational Rights and Privacy Act, U.S.C.
 Sec.
 1232g, Farm Credit Act of 1971, section two-d of the education law.

 New York Privacy Act: Know the Penalties